nbdy23/music-studio-vis/README.md

 # music-studio-vis
+Enables pyaudio to visualzie music sounds

 ----

-Enable pyaudio package to visualize music sounds;
 listens to music and lets you visualize the music